ukoloff/win-ca/README.md

 ## Legacy API

 `win-ca` v2 had another API,
-which is preserved for compatibility
+which is preserved for compatibility, but discouraged to use.
-(but discouraged to use).
 It consists of three functions:

 * Synchronous: